 Member since: 2009

-Richard Thomas – Secretary
+Richard Thomas – Treasurer

 Richard Thomas learned his love of the outdoors from his father during innumerable family and Scout camping and skiing trips in the Cascades of Central Washington and the Allegheny Mountains of Pennsylvania and West Virginia.